Am Tien "new" Entrance

 Mother Goddesses at Am Tien

 Am Tiên is also remembered as the place where Queen Duong Van Nga chose to spend her later years in homage and meditation.
 This legendary Queen was central to the first two centralized feudal dynasties of Vietnam and played a vital role in the transfer of power from the Dinh (968-980) to the Tien Le (980-1009) dynasties.
-Queen Duong Van Nga is sometimes called the mother of ancient Vietnam and is often revered as a goddess.
+Queen Duong Van Nga is sometimes called the mother of ancient Vietnam and herself is often revered as a goddess.

 Spirituality